-Earlier this week I wrote a post called Do Women Still Want to Marry for Money?
-A lot of women weighed in on the topic and some suggested that men prefer to be the primary financial support of their families.
+Earlier this week, I wrote a post called Do Women Still Want to Marry for Money?
+Many women weighed in on the topic.
+Some suggested that men prefer to be the primary financial support of their families.

-When we first talked of having children, (we don’t have any yet), my husband remarked that he’d like to spend some time at home with our kids.
+When we first talked of having children (we don’t have any yet), my husband remarked that he’d like to spend some time at home with our kids.
 He said it’s not fair for women to assume they should be the ones to stay at home and raise the children.
-He said a lot of his male friends and coworkers would accept the position if they were given the opportunity.
+He said many of his male friends and coworkers would accept the position if they had the opportunity.

 I’m fascinated by this topic because, as a woman in an exceedingly male-dominated industry (software development).
 I meet many miserable husbands and fathers who would rather be anywhere than working 9-to-5 in a cubicle.

 When I talk to them about money, they often say they wish their wives worked and made more.
 Many men I know are shocked when their children go off to school, and their wives want to continue to stay at home.
 The men I know are bothered by the outcome of their lives.

 I’d love to hear men weigh in on this topic.
 Do you want to be the primary financial provider for your family, or were you pressured into the role?